timflagg/aoa-mgmt/README.md

 Note:
 - Although you may change the contexts where apps are deployed as describe above, the Gloo Mesh and Istio cluster names will remain stable references (i.e. `mgmt`, `cluster1`, and `cluster2`)

-# Log in to the Gloo Mesh and Argo CD UI
+## Log in to the Gloo Mesh and Argo CD UI
 Once the installation is complete, you should be able to navigate to your LoadBalancer address to access Argo CD and the Gloo Mesh UI.
 The `bookinfo`, `httpbin`, and `ops-team` workspaces have already been precreated as well as the `mgmt` cluster and agent registered.

 ![Finished UI](images/aoa-gmui-1a.png)

-## Gloo Mesh UI through the Istio Ingressgateway
+### Gloo Mesh UI through the Istio Ingressgateway
 This setup is configured to expose the Gloo Mesh UI with Gloo Gateway using a wildcard host '*'.
 This means when using the default type LoadBalancer setting, this will take the address of the generated load balancer for the Istio ingressgateway

-To access the Gloo Mesh UI you can go to https://<istio-gateway-address>/gmui
+To access the Gloo Mesh UI you can go to https://< istio-gateway-address >/gmui

-### Gloo Mesh UI using port-forwarding
+#### Gloo Mesh UI using port-forwarding
 You can also always use port-forward
 ```
 kubectl port-forward -n gloo-mesh svc/gloo-mesh-ui 8090
 ```

-## Argo UI through the Istio Ingressgateway
+### Argo UI through the Istio Ingressgateway
 This setup is configured to expose ArgoCD using a wildcard host '*' at the endpoint `/argo`.
 This means when using the default type LoadBalancer setting, this will take the address of the generated load balancer for the Istio ingressgateway

-To access the Argo CD UI you can go to https://<istio-gateway-address>/argo
+To access the Argo CD UI you can go to https://< istio-gateway-address >/argo

 Login to Argo CD with:
 Username: admin
 Password: solo.io

-### Argo UI with port-forwarding
+#### Argo UI with port-forwarding
 access the argocd dashboard with port-forward: kubectl port-forward svc/argocd-server -n argocd 9999:443 --context mgmt